Tukks/Cogito/README.md

 - (optional) put your private and public key from twitter developer account
 - modify HTTPS_ONLY with true or false (false for test only environnement)
 - type in your shell `docker-compose up -d`
-- go to <SERVEUR-IP>:8585
+- go to SERVEUR-IP:8585
-- click on register, put an email and a password
+- click on new account, put an email and a password
 - put your email and password on the login page
 - profit